 As a best practice, we advise anyone using hidden fields on Gravity Forms, directly in HTML, or with other form builders to research the security of the practice as it relates to your intended use.
 If you’re coding hidden fields yourself, trust a professional to handle it for you so you don’t accidentally leave confidential information or vulnerabilities in your fields.

-Check out these on-demand sessions to learn more about website marketing, as well as data collection and analysis.
+Check out our past webinars to learn more about website marketing, as well as data collection and analysis.

 While there are plenty of form builder plugins for WordPress, Gravity Forms is definitely our favorite.
 It’s a popular choice on many of the top WordPress website, too, and we can see why: